CristianCapsuna/Disaster_response_project/README.md

 # Disaster Response Pipeline Project

+## Motivation

+This project was created to experiment with machine learning solutions offered by sci-kit-learn and visualization capabilities offered by plotly and flask.

+## Requirements

+- windows or mac
+- python 3.10
+- libraries provided in requirements.txt

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.